AlexanderMakarov/am-budget-view/README.md

   Supports features native to app and Beancount reports except for exchange rates (exchange rates should be specified in other transaction files).
   Parsed by [ameria_history_parser.go](/ameria_history_parser.go).
-- [ONLY ACCOUNTS] MyAmeria Account Statements Excel (.xls) dowloaded from pages like or https://myameria.am/cards-and-accounts/account-statement/******.
+- [ONLY ACCOUNTS, NOT CARDS] MyAmeria Account Statements Excel (.xls) dowloaded from pages like or https://myameria.am/cards-and-accounts/account-statement/******.
   Note that it doesn't work for card, only for accounts - use "MyAmeria History Excel" option above instead.